Secret Key Generation over Noisy Channels with Correlated Sources: Introduction

 \subsection{Related Work}

-Ahlswede and Csisz{\'a}r~\cite{ahlswede_common_1993} and Maurer~\cite{maurer_secret_1993} were among the first to study the use of correlated observations available at the legitimate users as a means to agree upon a key.
-In addition to the correlated observations, the terminals communicate over a public broadcast channel of infinite capacity to which the eavesdropper has also access.
-Two models were proposed in~\cite{ahlswede_common_1993}: the ``source model'', where the key generation is based on the common randomness underlying the statistical model between sources, and the ``channel model'', where the common randomness is created between inputs and outputs of a channel.
-Csisz{\'a}r and Narayan~\cite{csiszar_common_2000} later considered the situation where the public broadcast channel has finite capacity and there is a third ``helper'' node that is not interested in recovering the key but rather helping Alice and Bob.
+Maurer~\cite{maurer_secret_1993} and Ahlswede and Csisz{\'a}r~\cite{ahlswede_common_1993} are among the first to study the use of correlated observations available at the legitimate users as a means to agree upon a key.
+In addition to the correlated observations, the terminals may communicate over a public broadcast channel of infinite capacity to which the eavesdropper has also access.
+Two models are proposed in~\cite{ahlswede_common_1993}: the ``source model'', where the users observe correlated random sources controlled by nature, and the ``channel model'', where the users observe inputs and outputs of a noisy channel controlled by one of the users.
+In~\cite{csiszar_common_2000}, Csisz{\'a}r and Narayan study the first model but assume that the public broadcast channel has finite capacity and there is a third ``helper'' node who is not interested in recovering the key but rather helping Alice and Bob.
+The same authors also analyze the channel model with only one~\cite{csiszar_secrecy_2008} or with multiple channel inputs~\cite{csiszar_secrecy_2013}.
+Capacity results are presented in~\cite{csiszar_common_2000, csiszar_secrecy_2008, csiszar_secrecy_2013} assuming that there is only one round of communication over the public channel.
+General inner and outer bounds for both source and channel models with interaction over the public channel are introduced by Gohari and Anantharam in~\cite{gohari_sk-source_2010, gohari_sk-channel_2010}.